eaobservatory/hedwig/doc/user/calculation_jcmt_het.rst

 Source and Conditions
 ---------------------

+In the source and conditions section, you should select the transition line which you wish to observe.
+This is done using two controls to select the species first and then the transition.
+Transitions which fall outside the receiver's tuning range will be disabled.
+Therefore if your source has a significant radial velocity, you should enter that first.
+The redshift you select, or the velocity converted to a redshift, will be applied to the receiver's tuning range, which is shown next to the rest frequency input box.
+The set of enabled transition lines will also be updated for the given redshift.

+If you wish to observe a transition line which is not listed, you may enter the frequency manually.
+To do this, select "Other" from the top of the list of species (the first box for the input labeled "transition line").
+You will then be able to enter the frequency manually in the "rest frequency" box.
+The frequency should be within the receiver's tuning range, which is shown beside the input box.
+Note that this is the rest frequency taking into account the radial velocity.
+(If the radial velocity is not zero, the observed frequency will be computed as part of the calculation.)
+If you are saving the calculation to your proposal and using a manually-entered frequency, it is helpful to include in your technical justification an explanation of which transition lines you propose to observe.

 You can either enter the declination of the source or give an elevation or zenith angle.